Eternal Japan: From Tokyo to Kyoto

 Day 4 — Tokyo

-The day begins with a motorcoach tour of Ginza, Tokyo’s famed shopping, dining, and entertainment district boasting the most expensive real estate in all of Japan.
 Visit the gallery of preeminent calligrapher Koshun Masunaga, where you learn about this ancient art and browse the collection.
-The remainder of the day is at leisure to visit some of Ginza’s department stores, boutiques, or galleries; or to set off in a new direction.
+Then embark on a motorcoach tour of Ginza, Tokyo’s famed shopping, dining, and entertainment district boasting Japan’s most expensive real estate.
+The remainder of the day is at leisure to visit some of Ginza’s department stores, boutiques, or galleries, or to set off in a new direction.
 (B)

 Day 5 — Tokyo, Mt.
 Fuji-Hakone Isu National Park, Suwa

 Japan’s pastoral side is on tap as you leave Tokyo for Mt.
 Fuji-Hakone-Izu National Park.
 Here sits imposing Mt.
 Fuji, a dormant volcano (it last erupted in 1707) with a perfectly symmetrical cone that rises to 12,388 feet.
 The mountain’s majesty is breathtaking, as artists and writers have attested for centuries.
 Take a cable car ride where, weather permitting, you’ll enjoy breathtaking panoramic views; then descend for a relaxing cruise on scenic Ashi Lake.
 Leaving the park, travel to the town of Suwa where you spend the night at a ryokan, a traditional Japanese inn where you take off your shoes upon entering and sleep on a futon.
 (B,D)